NYUAD-CRC/crc-docs/source/hpc/system/visual_nodes.rst

     viz-tvnc -X11

-This will allocate a single visualization node for your exclusive use for a limited time period (presently 6 hours max usage).
+This will allocate a single visualization node for your use for a limited time period (presently 6 hours max usage).
 The node allocated below, for example, is ``hpcviz2.abudhabi.nyu.edu``.

 .. image:: ../img/viz-tvnc.png